 - Take a course to brush up on your skills.

 - Find a babysitter for the morning of the interview.

 - Drive 30 minutes to an interview since buses don’t run often enough.

 For families without stable housing, this process becomes 1000x more challenging and more urgent.

 A mom with small children who has experienced homelessness may not have easy access to a computer for writing a resume, money to buy clothes for an interview, child care she can afford at the hours or location she needs, or a car that works.
-And for many families that experience homelessness, these barriers are just the surface issues—parents and small children also may be struggling with mental health issues compounded by the trauma of losing a home.
+And for many families that experience homelessness, these barriers are just the surface issues—parents and small children also may be struggling with mental health issues from the trauma of losing a home or from domestic violence.

 While Connecticut has dozens of social service organizations that provide supports like emergency shelter, housing, child care, or job training, these essential services are often delivered in isolation from each other with each agency having their own staff, requirements, and bureaucratic process for providing help.
 The result: Families already in crisis and facing multiple barriers often don’t get the comprehensive help they need.

 Launched in 2015 by the Trust along with 26 funders and the Connecticut Department of Housing, Secure Jobs Connecticut is a three-year pilot initiative that brings together housing agencies and employment centers to help families exiting homelessness get jobs that will start them on the path to economic stability.

 The initiative is modeled after Secure Jobs in Massachusetts, launched in 2013 by The Paul and Phyllis Fireman Charitable Foundation.
 As Susanne Beaton of the Fireman Foundation explains, “Secure Jobs was based on a simple premise: to make it easy for individuals to access employment resources by placing the burden on the system to deliver in more efficient and effective ways.”